sparker888/wri-case-study/src/app/page.md

 ## The Result: A beautiful, functional, high-performance website that scored BIG on the Google's Lighthouse test!

 WRI 2024 was soft launched in December 2023 with our home page, a few links, and the Cvent registration form pages.
 Since that time, we have added seminar info, speaker cards, bios & abstract pages and sponsor pages.
 With the site mostly completed, I then tested the performance using Google Lighthouse test.
-There were a few issues that needed addressing, and I optimized the code to give us the following scores:
+There were a few issues that needed addressing, and I optimized the code to give us the following scores (at the time of this writing in February 2024):

 ![High Performance.](/images/lighthouse-score-performance.png)